emirror-de/lewp-rs/lewp/README.md

 - No more whitespace bugs in your website
 - Technically optimized, always valid, minified, HTML5 code
 - Component based development, truly isolated
-- Storage definition with pre-defined paths for easy resource management
+- Archive definition with pre-defined paths for easy resource management
 - Uses [rust_embed](https://docs.rs/rust-embed/latest/rust_embed/index.html)
 under the hood so all your assets are always available
 - Build the DOM completely in Rust

-## Hello world example
+## Quick start example

 For more examples with comments have a look at the repositories [examples](https://github.com/emirror-de/lewp-rs/tree/main/lewp/examples).